-The energy from the Atlantis Paradise Casino spills over at the Shops at the Atlantis, an impressive collection of high-end couture boutiques and designer emporiums.
+The energy from the Atlantis Paradise Casino spills over at Crystal Court Shops, an impressive collection of high-end couture boutiques and designer emporiums.
 All the top labels are here, from Cartier to Versace, alongside fine jewelry, giftware and perfume.
 For Bahamian handicrafts and artwork, browse the shops at Marina Village.
 For cut-price jewelry, cosmetics and hand-rolled cigars, as well as a plethora of T-shirts and souvenirs, cross the Paradise Island Bridge into Nassau and head to Bay Street.

 Nightlife & Entertainment

 The razzle-dazzle of gaming tables and a thousand clanging slot machines vie for your attention at the lavish Atlantis Paradise Casino.
-Away from the casino, sip cocktails and gawk at yachts in Marina Village, squeeze onto a packed dance floor in a flashy club or enjoy a late-night latte in the Royal Towers -- the tallest and most imaginative edifice in The Bahamas.
+Away from the casino, sip cocktails and gawk at yachts in Marina Village, squeeze onto a packed dance floor in a flashy club or enjoy a late-night latte in the Royal Towers—one of the tallest and most imaginative edifices in The Bahamas.
 Dress casually but leave the beachwear in the hotel.

 Restaurants & Dining